Shopify/shopify_transporter/README.md

 When filing an issue, please ensure that:

 - The issue is not already covered in another open issue
-- The issue does not contain any confidential or personally identifying information
+- The issue does not contain any confidential or personally identifiable information
 - The issue is specifically regarding the `shopify_transporter` gem and not related to the Transporter App.